House-of-AI/tiGPT/README.md

 ## Project Overview

 Ti GPT is designed to ask pertinent questions about Indicators of Compromise (IOCs) and Tactics, Techniques, and Procedures (TTPs) from various repositories.
-By leveraging the power of GPT, it provides a more comprehensive and nuanced understanding of digital threats.
+Leveraging the power of chatGPT, it provides a more comprehensive and nuanced understanding of digital threats.

 ## Features